Quasiparticle multiplets and 5f electronic correlation in prototypical plutonium borides: Introduction

 \section{Introduction}

-Actinide compounds with partially filled 5$f$ electronic shell exhibit abundant fascinating behavior of fundamental physical interests including heavy-fermion behaviors, unconventional superconductivity, nontrivial topology, complex magnetism and mixed-valence states~\cite{RevModPhys.81.235,PhysRevLett.108.017001,PhysRevLett.91.176401,Sarrao2002,Curro2005,Daghero2012,PhysRevLett.111.176404,PhysRevB.99.035104,PhysRevB.97.201114}.
-These perplexing features are mainly attributed to the intricate electronic structure concerning strongly correlated 5$f$ electrons as well as hybridization between 5$f$ states and conduction bands.
-Since plutonium (Pu) situates on the boundary between the itinerant and localized 5$f$ states~\cite{RevModPhys.81.235} of early and late actinides, Pu metal reveals multiple allotropic crystalline phases~\cite{savrasov:2001} and tremendous variations in thermophysical properties.
-Note that 5$f$ electron is extremely sensitive to external temperature, pressure and chemical doping, so 5$f$ states tend to involve in active chemical bonding and form plenty of Pu-based compounds~\cite{Bauer2015Plutonium}.
-The discovery of superconductivity in PuCoGa$_5$~\cite{PhysRevLett.91.176401,Sarrao2002,Curro2005,Daghero2012} with astonishingly high transition temperature of 18.5 K has renewed an interest in Pu-based compounds.
-Additionally, plutonium tetraboride (PuB$_4$) and plutonium hexaboride (PuB$_6$) have been reported to be promising correlated topological insulators~\cite{PhysRevLett.111.176404,PhysRevB.99.035104,PhysRevB.97.201114,PhysRevB.102.085150}.
+Actinide compounds with partially filled 5$f$ electronic shell exhibit abundant fantastic behavior of fundamental physical interests including heavy-fermion behaviors, unconventional superconductivity, nontrivial topology, complex magnetism and mixed-valence states~\cite{RevModPhys.81.235,PhysRevLett.108.017001,PhysRevLett.91.176401,Sarrao2002,Curro2005,Daghero2012,PhysRevLett.111.176404,PhysRevB.99.035104,PhysRevB.97.201114}.
+These perplexing phenomena are primarily attributed to the intricate electronic structure concerning strongly correlated 5$f$ electrons and hybridization between 5$f$ electrons and conduction bands.
+It is well known that plutonium (Pu) occupies the position on the edge between the itinerant and localized 5$f$ states~\cite{RevModPhys.81.235} of light and heavy actinides, Pu metal reveals multiple allotropic crystalline phases~\cite{savrasov:2001} and tremendous variations in thermophysical properties.
+Note that 5$f$ electron is extremely sensitive to external temperature, pressure and chemical doping, so the active 5$f$ electrons are prone to take in chemical bonding and form plenty of plutonium-based compounds~\cite{Bauer2015Plutonium}.
+Particularly, plutonium tetraboride (PuB$_4$) and plutonium hexaboride (PuB$_6$) have been reported to be promising correlated topological insulators~\cite{PhysRevLett.111.176404,PhysRevB.99.035104,PhysRevB.97.201114,PhysRevB.102.085150}.